If you regularly shut the blinds, turn off lights, or retreat into a dark corner of the room, you could be sensitive to light.

 The Darkest Sunglasses for Sensitive Eyes Aren’t Made for Indoors – Try Glasses Made for Light Sensitivity

 Sunglasses are made to darken any and all types of light.
 But people with light sensitive eyes need to remember that not all lighting is created equal.
-Some types of light on the spectrum (such as blue light) are more likely to be a problem than others.
-That’s why — instead of wearing extremely dark sunglasses indoors to block all types of light — it’s better to filter only the painful kind.
+Some types of light on the spectrum (such as red, amber, and blue light) are more likely to be a problem than others.
+That’s why — instead of wearing extremely dark sunglasses indoors to block all types of light — it’s better to filter only the bothersome kind.

-Axon Optics SpectraShield lenses filter only the light that causes discomfort, letting the rest pass through.
-For people with photophobia or light sensitivity, this brings the same kind of relief as wearing the darkest sunglasses or extremely dark lenses for sensitive eyes, without dark-adapting your eyes.
+Axon Optics with Avulux lenses filter only the light that causes discomfort, letting the rest pass through.
+For people with light sensitivity, this is like protecting your light-sensitive eyes with the darkest sunglasses, but without dark-adapting your eyes.

 “I love how the lenses are light enough not to make it feel dark in the room, but my eyes also feel like they instantly relax when wearing them in rooms with fluorescent lights and when I have to stare at a computer all day for work.” -Ronny